The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

-And it can’t be just any boring donation receipt.
+But it can’t be just any boring donation receipt.
+It needs to have some feeling behind it.

-Most nonprofits completely miss this opportunity to wow their donor, so it’s not that hard to stand out.
+Sadly, so many nonprofits completely miss this opportunity to wow their donors, so it’s actually easy to stand out among the rest by making a few simple improvements.

 The Cycle of Giving

-Your receipt/thank you has a job to do.
+Your thank you/receipt has a job to do.

 It needs to be warm, sincere, and prompt so that it closes the loop on the gift and makes the donor feel great about their giving experience.